 Record dissent/objection in the meeting report, allowing to proceed with a resolution.

-Worst case scenario, text can remain in bracket and be sent to COM/Plenary.
-This should happen in very limited instances.
+Text may remain in brackets when there is no consensus and be sent to COM/Plenary.

 Comments and objection in Reports and Minutes:

 Subcommittee may prepare interim reports and may submit a final report recapitulating in concise terms the proposals and conclusions of its work.
 The chairman shall inquire whether there are any comments on the minutes of the previous meeting.
 In case of a substantive comment or objection (either made verbally or submitted in writing), the appropriate amendments shall be made in the minutes.
-Any interim or final report w must be approved by the subcommittee. .
+Any interim or final report w must be approved by the subcommittee.
 Reference: General Rules Chapter II, clause 25.

 Vote:

-Vote is not allowed in working group.
-For Subcommittees, vote is strongly discouraged as it is perceived as a divisive method to obtain a resolution.
-Sensing the temperature of the mood in the room or Informal polling (such as show of hands) may be used but may be difficult to interpret and depends heavily on how the question is phrased.
-Reference: General Rules, clause 21, clause 21.5, clause 22.
+During Subcommittee meetings it is strongly advised to not conduct voting instead, focus on seeking consensus through thorough discussions, open communication, and understanding different perspectives.

 Editorial changes: